 |QUAD||TRIPLE||TWIN PORTHOLE||TWIN WINDOW||TWIN DELUXE||SUPERIOR|

-Transfer by bus from Reykjavik hotels in the morning to the ship in Akureyri, where we arrive in the afternoon after six hours drive through North Iceland.
-In the early evening we leave Iceland and sail north towards the Denmark Strait.
+In the morning, upon request, you can transfer by chartered bus from one centrally located hotel in Reykjavik ( meeting point) to the ship in Akureyri, where you arrive in the afternoon after a six hours drive through North Iceland.
+The transfer is supplemented and must be booked and paid for in advance.
+In the early evening, the ship will depart from the port of Akureyri and sail north towards the Denmark Strait.

 At sea, sailing north through the Denmark Strait.
 We are almost certain to see Fulmar, Kittiwake, Gannet and rafts of Common Guillemot.
 We cross the Arctic Circle and continue north, perhaps seeing whales.
 In the evening we will spot our first icebergs appear as we approach the east coast of Greenland near Kap Brewster.

 In the morning we sail along the ragged and glaciated Volquart Boons Coast.
-Here we may organise a zodiac cruise along one of the glacier fronts of this coast, and have our first landing near a glacier, like Måne Glacier or in Vikingebugt.
-Later we land on Danmarksø where there are the remains of an Inuit settlement abandoned around 200 years ago.
-The circular "tent rings" of stones indicate the summer houses, while the winter houses can be seen closer to a small cape.
+Here we may organize a zodiac cruise along one of the glacier fronts of this coast and have our first landing near a glacier, like Måne Glacier or in Vikingebugt.
+Later we land on Danmarks where there are the remains of an Inuit settlement abandoned around 200 years ago.
+The circular ‘tent rings’ of stones indicate the summer houses, while the winter houses can be seen closer to a small cape.
 The sites are well preserved, allowing entrances and even bear-proof meat caches to be identified.
 There are also grave sites.
 In the evening we continue our sailing through the beautiful fjords to the west, choked with icebergs.

-We go ashore at Cape Hofmann Halvø, a reliable spot for viewing Musk Oxen.
+We go ashore at C. Hofman Halvø, a reliable spot for viewing Musk Oxen.
 We may also spot Rock Ptarmigan and at sea Great Northern Diver.
-The landscape here is particularly beautiful, especially during autumn when the Dwarf Willow and Dwarf Birch change colour.
-Arctic Blueberry and Crowberry add their own colourful touch - the berries are tasty too!
-In the evening we sail through the fjord towards Scoresby Land enjoying the contrast between the warm autumnal colours of the vegetation on shore, backed by huge dark mountains, and the cold blue of the icebergs.
+The landscape here is particularly beautiful, especially during autumn when the Dwarf Willow and Dwarf Birch change color.
+Arctic Blueberry and Crowberry add their own colorful touch - the berries are tasty too!
+In the evening we sail through the fjord towards Scoresby Land enjoying the contrast between the warm autumnal colors of the vegetation on shore, backed by huge dark mountains, and the cold blue of the icebergs.